samluyk/PHPLedger/INSTALL.md

 ### Installation

-This is currently being worked on.
+This is currently being developed.

 ### General Requirements:
 - git